-Analysis was performed both using a whole brain cluster analysis and an isolated region of interest (ROI) approach.
-To determine the spatial distribution of FA associations, we identified clusters of voxels using an edge-based connectivity approach (Thurfjell et al. 1992).
-We corrected for multiple comparisons using a false-discovery-rate (Genovese et al. 2002) at the voxel-level-threshold of 0.05 and isolated consistent clusters at a spatial an extent threshold of k \geq 20 contiguous voxels.
-ROIs were defined using an established atlas of a priori, anatomically defined white matter regions of interest (Mori et al. 2008).
+Analysis was performed both using a whole-brain cluster analysis and an isolated region of interest (ROI) approach.
+To determine the spatial distribution of FA associations, we identified clusters of voxels using an edge-based connectivity approach (Thurfjell et al., 1992).
+We corrected for multiple comparisons using a false-discovery-rate (Genovese et al., 2002) at the voxel-level-threshold of 0.05 and isolated consistent clusters at a spatial extent threshold of $k \ge 20$ contiguous voxels.
+ROIs were defined using an established atlas of a priori, anatomically defined white matter regions of interest (Mori et al., 2008).
 This atlas identifies 48 segments of core white matter pathways in both hemispheres.
-A list of the ROIs is shown in Supplementary Table 1.
+A list of the ROIs is shown in the Inline Supplementary Table S1.